-Full-time students who have obtained 60 credit hours by the end of the 2014-2015 academic year are eligible to participate in the student rental selection process.
+Full-time students who will have obtained 60 credit hours by the end of the Spring Semester are eligible to participate in the Witten'Burbs Lottery to obtain housing for the upcoming academic year.

-In addition to satisfying the 60 credit hour requirement, students’ billing accounts must have a zero balance by Friday, March 13, 2015, in order to be eligible to participate in the student rental selection process.
+In addition to satisfying the 60 credit hour requirement, students must remove any holds on their accounts in order to be in good standing.

-Full-time students who have obtained 60 credit hours by the end of the 2014-2015 academic year will be released to live in their Greek house.
-Students assigned to live in Greek houses during the 2015-2016 academic year will not be cleared to go through the housing lottery.
+Full-time students who have obtained 60 credit hours by the end of the Spring Semester will be released to live in their Greek house for the upcoming academic year..
+Students assigned to live in Greek houses during for the upcoming academic year will not participate in the housing lottery.

-Students currently residing in Greek houses during the 2014-2015 academic year who wish to move into student rentals for the 2015-2016 academic year must receive clearance from Chapter and House Corporation Presidents in order to enter the lottery.
-Chapter Presidents should submit names of chapter members cleared to enter the lottery to Jeanne Riedel, Office of Residence Life, by Friday, Feb.
-6, 2015.
+Students currently residing in Greek houses, who wish to move into student rentals, must receive clearance from Chapter and House Corporation Presidents in order to enter the lottery.

 Any student who lives in the principal home of a parent or legal guardian or any student who is married and lives in or near Springfield is considered a commuting student and is exempt from the requirement to live in Wittenberg housing.
 Commuter students must live within a 30-mile drive and be commuting from the principal residence of their parent(s) or legal guardian(s).
 Should a commuter student move from the parental home, he/she is expected to move into Wittenberg housing.
 Students must complete a Housing Release form to secure permission to commute.
 If a commuter student decides to reside on campus, he/she must fulfill the residence hall requirement prior to being released to a campus rental property.

 A list of Wittenberg owned rental properties can be found on this web site.
-This list contains the entire stock of student housing.
-Juniors currently residing in student rentals have the option to renew their contracts for the 2015-2016 academic year.
+Students currently residing in student rentals are sometimes offered the option to renew their current property for the next academic year.
 Therefore, all properties listed will not be available in the lottery.
 After the renewal process is complete, updated lists of properties available for assignment through the selection process will be available on the web site.

 Range, refrigerator, water, sewer, trash removal, and lawn service are included in the price of all units, and gas and/or electric services are included in the price of several units.
 Refer to the list of Wittenberg owned rental properties for prices of individual units.
 Refer to Keller Place and Sprecher Place Apartments pages for additional amenities available in these apartments.

 Keep in mind that heating during the winter months can be quite expensive.
-Window replacement and insulation of units is done on a schedule determined by Physical Plant, not at the request of students.
 On or before your move-in date you will be required to contact all utility companies to have the service put in your name.
 Students who are first-time customers to a utility should expect to pay a utility deposit.

-Students are not permitted to sublet or assign a contract without first obtaining written consent.
-Students desiring to sublet for the summer months are responsible for contacting Jeanne Riedel, Office of Residence Life, with the names of students planning to sublet.
-Non-students will not be permitted to sublet.
-In violation of this condition, all tenant(s) on the contract shall pay the sum of one hundred dollars ($100).
+Students are not permitted to subcontract or assign a contract without first obtaining written consent.
+Students desiring to subcontract for the summer months are required to sign a summer housing contract.
+Rent for sub-contracting will be charged to the student account .
+Non-students will not be permitted to subcontract.
+In violation of this condition, all residents on a contract for the property shall pay the sum of one hundred dollars ($100).
 Individuals not authorized to be present will be required to vacate the premises in a timely manner and will also be subject to disciplinary action.

 Wittenberg University’s property insurance does not cover the personal effects of students.
 Consult with your parent(s) or legal guardian(s) to determine whether you are covered under a homeowner’s insurance policy.
 If you are not covered, we strongly recommend that you secure renter’s insurance for your protection against liability and loss of personal property.